Spanish

 • Conversation, Composition and Reading II (CCR2) (SPAN2216)*

-* Conversation, Composition and Reading II (SPAN2216) and Advanced Spanish (SPAN3392) are approved language courses for the major and minor in Hispanic Studies.
+* Conversation, Composition and Reading I, * Conversation, Composition and Reading II (SPAN2216) are approved language courses for the major and minor in Hispanic Studies.

-Elementary Spanish I (SPAN1015), Elementary Spanish II (SPAN1016), Intermediate Spanish I (SPAN1115) and Intermediate Spanish II (SPAN1116) are offered in both the fall and the spring semesters.
+Elementary Spanish I (SPAN1015), Elementary Spanish II (SPAN1016), Intermediate Spanish I (SPAN1115) and Intermediate Spanish II (SPAN1116) are offered in the fall and the spring semesters and alos in the summer sessions.

 CCR1 (SPAN2215), CCR2 (SPAN2216), and Advanced Spanish (SPAN3392) are offered in both the fall and the spring semesters.